kaye360/informed-citizen/src/articles/_featured-critical-race-theory.md

   - academic-theory
   - left-wing
   - identity-politics
-metaTitle : Critical race theory (CRT) is an intellectual movement and approach to understanding various forms of oppression. metaDescription : All about Critical Race Theory - The intellectual movement addressing the ways in which race and racism intersect with other forms of oppression, such as class, gender, and sexuality. metaKeywords : critical race theory, racism, anti-racism, oppression, class, richard delgado, jean stefancic, crt
+metaTitle : Critical race theory (CRT) - academic movement explained metaDescription : All about Critical Race Theory - The intellectual movement addressing the ways in which race and racism intersect with other forms of oppression, such as class, gender, and sexuality. metaKeywords : critical race theory, racism, anti-racism, oppression, class, richard delgado, jean stefancic, crt
 ---